Sometimes, the media portray beets as some kind of miracle vegetable. But just how good for you are they really?

 Salicylates are another anti-nutrient that can be found in beets.

-Salicylate intolerance (or sensitivity) is a condition that leads to chronic gastrointestinal irritation in addition to other possible symptoms (28).
+Salicylate intolerance (or sensitivity) is a condition that may lead to chronic gastrointestinal irritation in addition to other possible symptoms (28).

 However, they are certainly not a miracle fix for all our health problems.